Eritrean Australians

 Eritrean Australians are a hyphenated ethnicity of Australians who are of full or partial Eritrean national origin, heritage and/or ancestry.
 They are immigrants from Eritrea to Australia and their descendants.
-Eritrea is a multi-ethnic country with the most common ethnic group being the Tigrinya, however Tigrinya speakers are more commonly found in Ethiopia than Eritrea, because of this many Eritreans can be found in Ethiopian communities.
+Eritrea is a multi-ethnic country with the most common ethnic group being the Tigrinya.
+However, Tigrinya speakers are more commonly found in Ethiopia than Eritrea.
+Because of this, many Eritreans can be found in Ethiopian communities.

 Migration history

 Eritrea gained independence in 1991 and many Eritreans left after independence was gained due to the Eritrean–Ethiopian War and to escape the government of Isaias Afwerki.
-But between 1983 and 1993, a few hundred Eritreans arrived in Australia as refugees due to the Eritrean War of Independence, they were given special condition under the Australia's Humanitarian Program which allowed an average of 100 Eritreans to migrate for the first three years of the program.
-But before 1983 only a few Eritrean arrived in Australia as refugees.
+Between 1983 and 1993, a few hundred Eritreans arrived in Australia as refugees due to the Eritrean War of Independence.
+They were given special condition under the Australia's Humanitarian Program which allowed an average of 100 Eritreans to migrate for the first three years of the program.
+But before 1983 only a few Eritreans arrived in Australia as refugees.
 Many arrivals before 1993 were young men whose educations had been interrupted by the war of independence.
 Many of the refugees settled in Victoria within the suburbs of Springvale and Maribyrnong and mostly worked in factories.

 The peak of Eritrean refugee resettlement to Australia came after 1993, as many Eritreans left the country after independence due to the Eritrean–Ethiopian War and to escape the government of Isaias Afwerki.
 Many Eritreans have suffered tragedy while immigrating to other countries, including Australia.